sbaue/imdos-ublue/README.md

 ```

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `release.yml`, so you won't get accidentally updated to the next major version.

+## Installation of user software

+Your first stop should be Flatpaks, use them whenever possible.
+If a software is not available in Flathub you pick one of the distroboxes mentioned below and install the software within that.
+In case you have a special software(like drivers) or have been instructed to do so by a reasonably competent person you can also install software via package layering by following the [Getting Started](https://docs.fedoraproject.org/en-US/fedora-silverblue/getting-started/) guide from Fedora.

 ## Just